-There are absolutely cases when you are going to have a student that is silent, a clear sign that he/she is really nervous or scared about speaking.
+There are absolutely cases when you are going to have a student that is silent.
 When this happens you can do two simple things- First, take time to do your introduction simply and slowly.
 This will give the student time to adjust to your speed and accent while giving him/her time to think about what to say.
 Second, have a list of questions to ask with a mix of closed (yes/no answers) and open questions.
 Make sure to ask them in a simple, clear way so that the student doesn’t feel caught off guard.

-TIP: Type up or write down this list of questions and extra topics before the session so that you can refer to it if needed!
+TIP: Write this list of questions and extra topics before the session so that you can refer to it if needed.

 5. Student doesn’t have clear goals

 Sometimes you’ll have a student that tells you that they don’t really need English for any specific reason, they just really like it and want to improve.
 That’s totally fine!
 In fact, this can even be an advantage for you.
-This allows you to really design a plan and select topics that you think will be interesting for the student and fun for you to teach!
-Figure out if the student would like to do grammar review, speaking topics, or both!
+This allows you to really design a plan and select topics that you think will be interesting for the student and fun for you to teach.

 What other concerns do you guys usually have when working with a new student?
 Let us know!